langint/avatar/README.md

 * Database mySQL 5.5

 * For security purposes file config/database.yml has been deleted.
   To launch the applcation you have to put your database.yml file in config directory.
-It should contain in$
+It should contain database access data, such as:

 development:
   adapter: mysql2